BlerionMuco/imgurProject/README.md

 div and after some calucate to find where is the user on the page.
 If he has reached the bottom that is the first condition here will be fire another function that dispatch the getPosts with page number different
-And another thing to do is [...firstPosts, ...NewPosts]
+And another thing to do is [...firstPosts, ...NewPosts] to keep the post we already have uploaded on front end andthen the new posts that will come from paganation

+Hope that all of this to be clear but for more further questions let me know on the gmail.

+Take care.
+Blerion